holicamp/holicamp.github.io/about.md

 # What is the program?

-Ever morning we will be ready to welcome the participants at **10.00am** at our _collection point_ and we will be finishing the day at around **3.15pm**.
+Every morning we will be ready to welcome the participants at **10.00am** at our _collection point_ and we will be finishing the day at around **3.15pm**.
 Find more information about dropping/collecting your kids further down this page.